 Visiting Norway was a fantasy until we explored the Scandinavian country’s fjords and cuisine during a week-long Holland America Norway cruise on the Nieuw Statendam ship.
-Read on to see what we did and ate during this epic maritime adventure.
+Discover what we did and ate during this epic maritime adventure.

 Norway may be the ultimate cruise destination for a summer cruise.
 Sound crazy?
 Hear us out.